ppy/osu-wiki/news/2026/2026-05-02-the-gates-open-for-the-lazer-grand-arena-2026.md

 ![Player example for qualifiers playlist](/wiki/shared/news/2026-05-02-the-gates-open-for-the-lazer-grand-arena-2026/azer-steamhappy.png)

-Afterwards, we will export results to a spreadsheet, applying [%MAX seeding](/wiki/Tournaments/Common_seeding_methods#percent-max) to all valid entries.
+Afterwards, we will apply [%MAX seeding](/wiki/Tournaments/Common_seeding_methods#percent-max) to all valid entries.
 The **top 32** players will be invited to play in the bracket stage.

 ## Bracket stage match format